ibm-cloud-architecture/refarch-data-ai-analytics/README.md

-# AI & Data Reference Architecture
+# Data and AI Reference Architecture

 In this reference architecture, we are focusing on defining architecture patterns and best practices to build data and AI intensive applications.
-We are addressing how to integrate data governance, machine learning practices and the full life cycle of a cloud native solution development under the same reference architecture to present and hollistic point of view on how to do it.
+We are addressing how to integrate data governance, machine learning practices and the full life cycle of a cloud native solution development under the same reference architecture to present and holistic point of view on how to do it.

 We propose you navigate the content using [the book format](https://ibm-cloud-architecture.github.io/refarch-data-ai-analytics) to have the full explanation of the following reference architecture